betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 )
 ```

-- **No existing bet:** checking whether a bet's already been placed on the runner (a number show in column AB when there's a bet on that runner)
+- **No existing bet:** checking whether a bet's already been placed on the runner, as I only want the bet to place once.
+The number of bets matched on the runner shows in column AB - obviously there are other ways you can check this, but whichever one you go with you'll need a check in place to make sure your bets don't fire again and again, unless that's part of your strategy!
+This is particularly important because I've created a macro that clears the 'status' cells in column O, which is what Bet Angel uses by default to avoid multiple bets going on unintentionally.

 ``` excel hl_lines="6"
 =IF(